Preschoolers love to explore the world they live in through play. One way children can learn through play is with sensory bins.

 Rainbow Sensory Sand for St. Patrick’s Day

 After making the sand, place it in a large bin.
-Add some gold coins to make this a St. Patrick’s Day sensory activity.
+Add some gold coins to make this a St. Patrick’s Day sensory play activity.

 One way to play with the sand is to invite the children to dig and search for the gold coins in the sand.